HoffsMH/complete_me/README.md

 # Find the fastest way to populate a trie of words (using Elixir's awesome concurrency)

 This started off as some programming practice and programming language discovery.
-I started this project brand new to elixir and worked on it on and off in my spare time.
-It started as an interest in an assignment from my old bootcamp. see [Assignment](#assignment-completeme).
+I started this project relatively new to elixir and worked on it on and off in my spare time.
+It started as an interest in an assignment from my old coding bootcamp. see [Assignment](#assignment-completeme).

-After messing with Elixir concurrency my focus quickly strayed away from working on the suggestion mechanism of the assignment and more toward seeing how I could use concurrency to build the main data structure of the project, a [trie](https://en.wikipedia.org/wiki/Trie) as quickly as possible.
+After getting the initial version running my focus quickly strayed away from working on the suggestion mechanism of the assignment and more toward seeing how I could use concurrency to build the main data structure of the project, a [trie](https://en.wikipedia.org/wiki/Trie), as quickly as possible.
 The [prototypes](https://github.com/HoffsMH/complete_me/tree/master/lib/prototypes) directory has the first 5 versions of my [TriePopulator](https://github.com/HoffsMH/complete_me/blob/master/lib/trie_populator.ex) and I had fun learning along the way!

 The first versions involved building separate "machine" processes that did things one at a time and passed their product on to another "machine".